tywalch/electrodb/README.md

 ```

 ### Indexes With Sort Keys
-When using indexes with Sort Keys, that should be expressed to ElectroDB as an index an `sk` property.
+When using indexes with Sort Keys, that should be expressed as an index *with* an `sk` property.
 If you don't wish to use the `sk` in your model, but it does exist on the table, simply use an empty for the `facets` property.
 This is still useful as it opens the door to many more query opportunities like (collections)[#collections].

 ```javascript
 // ElectroDB interprets as index *having* SK, but this model doesnt attach any facets to it.